 Free Trade Agreement between Russia, Belarus, and Kazakhstan;

-Ukraine has free trade agreements (FTA) with Kyrgyzstan, Tajikistan, Kazakhstan, Turkmenistan, and Uzbekistan;
+Ukraine has trade agreements with Kyrgyzstan, Tajikistan, Kazakhstan, Turkmenistan, and Uzbekistan;

 Armenia, Georgia, Moldova, Russia, Serbia, and Ukraine are members of the Black Sea Economic Cooperation (BSEC) (with Albania, Azerbaijan, Bulgaria, Greece, Romania, and Turkey;